slamice/wri/Other stories/Commuter.md

 When his eyes opened it was just him with hunger pangs and the only person who he recognized earlier, the older African American lady with her big hat.
 They sped down yet another dark corridor.
 Samir walked toward her hopefully, wondering with a heavy heart if she knew where they were headed.
 She noticed him lazily, pursed her lips and then dropped them.
 Then again her lips judged him.

-"Excuse?"
+"Excuse me?"
 Samir intended it shyly but it came out perverse.
 "Where is here?"

 "We on the train honey."
 She said bluntly.
 A blank stare on Samir's face made her yell "ON.
 THE.
 TRAIN."